 This increases the likelihood of a publisher accepting the project and will likely also lead to greater sales and income.
-And if it’s something you’re self-publishing, the well-known co-author can bring a lot of her or his audience to the book or project and lead to much higher sales.
+And if it’s something you’re self-publishing, your well-known partner can bring a lot of her or his audience to the book or project and lead to much higher sales.

 3. There’s More Work Than You Can or Want to Do Alone

-Bringing in a coauthor allows a project to happen that otherwise wouldn’t simply because you don’t have the time or energy or ambition to do the whole thing yourself.
+Bringing in a partner allows a project to happen that otherwise wouldn’t simply because you don’t have the time or energy or ambition to do the whole thing yourself.

 This was the case for 100 Classic Hikes in Northern California, a book I wrote with my brother Marc Soares in the early 1990s for The Mountaineers Books.
 I’d just finished my first hiking guidebook (written solo), and I was very busy with other writing projects and teaching college courses.
 Having Marc do 50 hikes along with photos and maps made the project doable.